 The Underground Railroad ceased operations about 1863, during the Civil War.
 In reality, its work moved aboveground as part of the Union effort against the Confederacy.

-Harriet Tubman once again played a significant part by leading intelligence operations and fulfilling a command role in Union Army operations to rescue the emancipated slaves.
+Harriet Tubman once again played a significant part by leading intelligence operations and fulfilling a command role in Union Army operations to rescue the emancipated enslaved people.

 Bound for Canaan: The Epic Story of the Underground Railroad.
 Fergus Bordewich.